jsouter/odin-fastcs/README.md

 If you need to run a dev version of any of the applications, stop that process in the deployment and run/debug it manually.
 There is a vscode launch config for an odin server using the same config as the dev deployment for this purpose.
+For the python processes it is convenient to `pip install -r dev/requirements.txt` inside the container as well to make use of the launch configs.

 At boot time, FastCS will generate UIs that can be opened in Phoebus.
 This is the clearest way to see the PVs that have been generated for the Odin server.
 It is also